 Advanced Dashboards#

-At this point we have learned how to build interactive apps and dashboards with Panel, how to quickly build visualizations with hvPlot, and add custom interactivity by using HoloViews.
+At this point we have learned how to quickly build visualizations with hvPlot, how to build interactive apps and dashboards with Panel, and how to add custom interactivity by using HoloViews.
 In this section we will work on putting all of this together to build complex and efficient data processing pipelines, controlled by Panel widgets.

 import pathlib